Skip to content

 Biography

-Ms. Twum holds a Bachelor of Science degree in Biochemistry from Kwame Nkrumah University of Science and Technology.
-She earned her master’s degree from University of Ghana, Legon in Communication Studies.
+She holds a Bachelor of Science degree in Biochemistry from Kwame Nkrumah University of Science and Technology and a master’s degree in Communication Studies from the University of Ghana, Legon.

 Publications